Rex-dev711/Neural-Networks/README.md

 3. Paper#3: [**"Handwritten Digit Recognition with a Back-Propagation Network"** by LeCun, Boser, Denker, Hendwerson, Howard, Hubbard, Jackel] is an early network (1989) based on fully-connected (MLP) using back-propagation algorithm and was used in commercial Digital Signal Processor Board.
 It's also called LeNet-1, and later became the groundwork for CNNs!

+4. Paper#4: [**"Gradient-Based Learning Applied to Document Recognition"** by LeCun, Bottou, Bengio, Haffner] is the groundbreaking 1998 paper that demonstrated the effectiveness of deep learning for image recognition tasks using CNN architecture to achieve high accuracy with minimal pre-processing, which was a major step forward compared to earlier methods.
+The model is also called LeNet-5, and it has guided many modern CNN models for various tasks!

 ## Contributions

 Feel free to contribute by: